Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated excellent with residents typically located 156 meters from the nearest stop.
-Service frequency averages 466 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.
+The accessibility of transport in the area is rated as excellent, with residents typically located at an average distance of 156 meters from their nearest transport stop.
+Across all routes, service frequency averages 466 trips per day, which equates to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport